fivetran/fivetran_connector_sdk/README.md

 A realistic example, using a public API, fetching data from NOAA

 ### complex_configuration_options
-Shows how to cast configuration field to list, integer and boolean for use in connector code.
+Shows how to cast configuration field to list, integer, boolean and dict for use in connector code.
 </details>

 <details>